jeremypicavet/spring-cloud-stream-function-sample/README.md

 **We provide 3 files in this sample under "files/" directory :**

-./files/file_without_conversion_error.csv : 1000 lines, does not contain conversion error, it will be fully processed as expected
+* **./files/file_without_conversion_error.csv** : 1000 lines, does not contain conversion error, it will be fully processed as expected
-./files/file_with_one_conversion_error.csv : 1000 lines, contains an error (conversion string -> integer) in the middle of the file, an exception is thrown and causing an unexpecting stop ...
+* **./files/file_with_one_conversion_error.csv** : 1000 lines, contains an error (conversion string -> integer) in the middle of the file, an exception is thrown and causing an unexpecting stop ...
-./files/file_with_few_lines_and_one_conversion_error.csv : 4 lines, containes an error on the second lines, 3 lines will be fully processed, and the line containing the conversion error will be redirected on error channel as expected.
+* **./files/file_with_few_lines_and_one_conversion_error.csv** : 4 lines, containes an error on the second line, 3 lines will be fully processed, and the line containing the conversion error will be redirected on error channel as expected.